How-to find out if your teenager is battling depression?

 - Some depressed teens, usually boys who are bullied, can become aggressive and violent.

-Because one of the coping mechanisms of depression is resorting to drug abuse to escape the pains of reality.
+When a Teenager is battling depression.
+One of the coping mechanisms of depression is resorting to drug or alcohol abuse or take unwanted risks to escape the pains of reality.

 Ways you can help your depressed child: